 Jenna presents to ED with a mild exacerbation of her asthma and a temp.
-She seems to have improved and is about to be sent home when the registrar notices that her platelet count is 600 x 109
+She seems to have improved and is about to be sent home when the registrar notices her platelet count is 600 x 109.

 Will this just resolve or should we do something about it?

 Thrombocytosis is very common and is often transient in children when it is a secondary thrombocytosis.
 Primary (or essential thrombocytosis) is less common in children.
 It is better understood in adults, where it is part of the family of myeloproliferative neoplasms and can cause complications.